 - You can make this strata in advance: Assemble the layers, pour the egg mixture over, then wrap the dish and refrigerate it for up to 24 hours.
 Before baking, let the strata sit out at room temperature for about an hour.

 - Use the best quality tomatoes you can find in this dish since their flavor will be front and center in the strata.
 Heirloom tomatoes, with their exquisite shapes and colors, are great choices.
-Definitely take advantage of summertime garden tomatoes and farmer's market tomatoes when they become available.
+Take advantage of summertime garden tomatoes and farmer's market tomatoes when they become available.

 Michelle